On This Day in History: June 15

 - Irfan Hadžić, Bosnian footballer

 - Michał Kopczyński, Polish footballer

 - Dafne Schippers, Dutch heptathlete and sprinter

 - Bryan Clauson, American race car driver (d.
 2016)

 - Trevor Plouffe, American baseball player

-- Ashley Nicole Black, African-American comedy writer
+- Ashley Nicole Black, American comedian, actress, and writer

 - Luke Hodge, Australian footballer